 Good!
 We’re excited to be with you on the journey of helping your family be more prepared.

 Feeding a family of 4 is a big responsibility, so it’s good to be thinking about it.
 Like you know, there are a number of things that could happen to disrupt the food supply of grocery stores and distributors that service your area–floods, fires, earthquakes, or economic crises.

 But there are also “personal disasters” that can affect you and your family, whether or not anybody else ever even knows about them.
 These are things like job losses, illnesses, injuries, car accidents, or death in the family.
 During these times, having the best emergency food possible is a wonderful blessing.
 Even 1-2 weeks’ worth of food can really ease the financial pressure of the moment.
 Having several months or year’s worth of food on hand–even better!

 So before you get started however, a couple of final reminders:

 First, if it’s possible, it’s great to have your stored food be a balance of:

-- True “emergency” food – think food bars, MREs, and freeze-dried pouch meals.
+- True “emergency” food – think food bars, MREs, Mountain House meals, and other freeze-dried pouch meals.
 Things you can be eating in less than 5 minutes.

 - Short term “regular” food – things that can be eaten easily in the short term (cans, box dinners, and other things that you would normally get at a grocery store)